hydr0nium/security_reference/tricks.md

 When enabling `EnableEscapeCommandline` in your SSH config it is possible to use `~C` to change the SSH connection parameters allowing to enable port forwarding and more.
 [See here](https://man.openbsd.org/ssh_config#EnableEscapeCommandline)

-## Restriction Space Restrictions
+## Bypassing Space Restrictions
-If you are restricted of using spaces in your command inputs you might be able to bypass it with the following methods:
+If you are restricted of using spaces in your command injections you might be able to bypass it with the following methods:
 ```bash
 # 1. bash curly brace expansion
 {echo,test} == echo test

 # 2. IFS Variable
 echo${IFS}test == echo test
 ```